loremipsumdonec/optimizely-cms-models/posts/lets_investigate_server_side_rendering/lets_investigate_server_side_rendering_part_4.md.md

 ## Frontend

 The frontend will need a function to simulate an REST API, so we can start without any existing REST API in the backend.
 We don’t need any advanced function, so we can simulate it by adding json files in the _/public/api_ directory.
-Then we can call the REST API by adding _/api_ in the url and sending with `application/json` accepth header.
+Then we can call the REST API by adding _/api_ in the url and sending with `application/json` accept header.
 The React application will also need to handle routing, state, stylesheets etc. and for this we will use the following.

 - [react-router-dom](https://reactrouter.com/)
 - [react-redux](https://react-redux.js.org/)